allison-johnson/my-recipe-box-client/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+The repo for the back end (API) can be found at https://github.com/allison-johnson/my-recipe-box-api.

 ## Recipe Box App
 - Create recipe cards for your favorite recipes from around the web, including an image and a link to the recipe page